nickthecoder/tickle/README.md

 I've not found any bugs for quite a while now (but I'm sure you can find some for me to fix ;-)

+I've written my first Tickle-powered, fully-featured game (called [Rapid Rag Doll](https://github.com/nickthecoder/rapidragdoll)).
+I think its quite slick (though not finished - no sound, and not enough levels).

 Documentation is sparse / non-existent.
 Sorry.
-If you contact me, that will help spur me on to do this less than glamourous work.
+If you contact me, that will help spur me on to do this less than glamorous work.

-For the type of games I intend to write, I've had no problems with performance, even on my clunky old laptop, whose graphics card doesn't work for most 3d games I've thrown at it.
+For the type of games I intend to write, I've had no problems with performance, even on my clunky old laptop, whose graphics card can't handle most games I've thrown at it.

+Support for scripting language is a little patchy at the moment (some features only work with Kotlin).
+I'm working on it!
+So I advise you to use only Kotlin for now.

 The Scene Editor is a little rough in places, but no show-stoppers AFAIK.

 I've only tested it on Linux.
 I hope it will work on Windows and MacOS, but I've never tried.
 I don't own a windows box or a Mac.
 Feel free to send me an old Mac if you have one gathering dust.
 I don't want a windows machine though!
 The thought of reverting to a machine with a C: drive gives me nightmares.
-Do you know that it's called "C:" because "A:" and "B:" are reserved floppy disk drives!?
+Do you know that it's called "C:" because "A:" and "B:" are reserved for floppy disk drives!?
-Do you still have to press the "start" button to stop the machine?
-FYI I gave up on windows back in the Windows 98 era, so maybe things have improved.

-I've written my first Tickle-powered, fully-featured game (called [Rapid Rag Doll](https://github.com/nickthecoder/rapidragdoll)).
-I think its quite slick (though not finished - no sound, and not enough levels).
+How quaint!

+Note, I haven't created a stable release yet.
+This is mainly because I'm the only one (to my knowledge) that is using Tickle.

 Planned Additional Features
 ---------------------------

-Have a look in the todo.txt for a bucket load of ideas.
+Have a look in the todo.txt file for a bucket load of ideas.

+I'm currently working on improving Groovy support.

+Once that is done, I may turn my attention to writing something similar to Age of Empires II (a game I loved, and is the only thing I miss, having given up on Window many years ago).

+This will force me to write some tricky OpenGL code, which will be handy for anybody else wanting to an isometric game, with "Fog of War", and "X-ray" views (so that people can be seen when otherwise hidden behind buildings).

 Notable Limitations
 -------------------